SupreetiKumari/task2/coptask2/Readme.md

 * Created an array of 4 threads using function pthread_t.
 * Used function pthread_create to create threads which perform matrix multiplication by dividing the computation among them.
 This function take 4 parameters as input: address of threadid, default NULL value, function for multiplication, argument to be passed to multiplication function).<br/>
 pthread_create(&threadid[i],NULL,multiply,(void*)i);
-* multiply function: Initializes start and end row index for each thread and thus divides the multiplication operation among all threads.
+* multiply function: Initializes begin and end row index for each thread and thus divides the multiplication operation among all threads.
 Post this, it performs regular matrix multiplication.
 * After creating threads, we join all the 4 threads using function pthread_join and thus obtain the final outputmatrix.

 ## Timing analysis of different implementations